tylerlwsmith/deadhandmedia.com/content/portfolio/sacmusic/index.md

 Finally, the venue's address is on every listing's full page, along with an interactive map and a button to get directions.

 {{< image "event-details.png" "Each event has details summarized before you ever click in." >}}

+## Technical Approach

+The site uses Django REST Framework for the back-end, Express.js + Next.js + Tailwind CSS for the front-end, PostgreSQL as the database, and Nginx as the webserver.
+Because there are so many services in the app, each runs in its own Docker container, then all the containers are orchestrated using Docker Compose.

+Express is used in conjunction with Next.js on the front-end to allow the site to effortlessly generate XML sitemaps on the fly.
+To enable hot-reloading of the Express server, Express hooks directly into Next's Webpack config for TypeScript compilation, then Chokidar is used in a boot script for cache invalidation of server modules.

+The back-end is a near-vanilla installation of Django with REST Framework used for endpoint serialization.
+For local development, the Django app has a command for pulling all of the event data from the production API to the local development environment, ensuring that development and production are always in sync.

+Nginx acts as a reverse proxy for both the front-end and back-end.
+In production, the host server runs its own copy of Nginx that proxys to the Nginx container.
+While the setup is redundant, it allows easy configuration of Certbot on the host machine for automatic SSL certificate renewals.

+To keep the feedback cycle fast, every commit to the main branch is run through a Jenkins declarative pipeline.
+Jenkins builds development containers then runs its tests.
+If the tests pass, Jenkins builds production containers, puts them in a private Docker Hub registry, then restarts the services on the production server using the new images.
+Jenkins also has another task that backs up the database once a day, then it places the backup on S3 compatible object storage.

+### Previous technical approaches

+SacMusic.com has been through several iterations.
+I originally built the site with WordPress because my familiarity with the platform allowed me to develop the site quickly.
+After building the original version using the Blade-powered Sage starter theme, I rebuilt the theme with Timber to try the Twig templating engine.
+After that, I wanted to leverage the power of a modern JavaScript framework for a more app-like experience.

+In the next iteration, I rebuilt the front-end using Next.js with Emotion for styling.
+Next.js continued to use WordPress as its data source via the REST API.
+WordPress's REST API is famously slow, so when the data was updated, WordPress synced its data to the Node.js server where it could be delivered to the user in milliseconds.

 ## Performance Optimizations